splunk/public-o11y-docs/_includes/gdi/troubleshoot-zeroconfig-k8s.rst

 Troubleshooting
 ======================================

-If you're having trouble setting up auto instrumentation, see the following troubleshooting guidelines.
+If you're having trouble setting up automatic discovery, see the following troubleshooting guidelines.

 Check the logs for failures
 --------------------------------------